Absorbing Man: Fictional character biography

+The Absorbing Man suffers a setback when villain Norman Osborn uses an enchanted sword—provided by Loki—to remove his absorbing powers completely.
 Creel regains his powers and storms Avengers Tower to recover his ball and chain.
 He is defeated by Avengers' coordinators Maria Hill, Sharon Carter, and Victoria Hand after absorbing the latter's cold.

 During the "Fear Itself" storyline, Creel and Titania encounter two of the divine hammers that contain the essences of the Worthy, generals to Odin's brother and adversary, Cul Borson.
 Coming into contact with the hammers, Titania and Creel were transformed into Skirn: Breaker of Men and Greithoth: Breaker of Wills, respectively.
 They later went on a rampage depicted in a number of Fear Itself tie-in issues, most prominently Avengers Academy #15–19 and Iron Man 2.0 #5–6, as well as that storyline's core miniseries.

-During the "AXIS" storyline, Absorbing Man appears as a member of Magneto's unnamed supervillain group during the fight against Red Skull's Red Onslaught form.
-He is briefly converted to heroism when everyone on the island experiences a moral inversion as Doctor Doom and Scarlet Witch attempt to bring out the Charles Xavier in Red Skull, joining the new Astonishing Avengers assembled by Steve Rogers and Spider-Man to oppose the inverted heroes.
+During the "AXIS" storyline, Absorbing Man appears as a member of Magneto's group during the fight against Red Onslaught.
+He is briefly converted to heroism when everyone on the island experiences a moral inversion as Doctor Doom and Scarlet Witch attempt to awaken Charles Xavier's brain in Red Skull.
 Absorbing Man later reverts to villainy when the inversion is undone.

-When Absorbing Man and Titania were robbing an armored car, the female Thor appeared to thwart their plans.
-Upon meeting the female Thor, Creel mocked her for being a woman and for having taken Thor's name for herself, which she answered by breaking his jaw.
-Titania then appeared to confront her but, in respect for what she was doing, she knocked out her husband with his own weapon and surrendered.

-During the "Secret Wars" storyline of 2015, Absorbing Man is among the villains attending Kingpin's viewing party of the incursion between Earth-616 and Earth-1610.

-During the "Avengers: Standoff!" storyline, Absorbing Man was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
-Using Kobik, S.H.I.E.L.D. transformed Absorbing Man into a man named Harold.
+During the "Avengers: Standoff!" storyline, Absorbing Man appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+Using Kobik, S.H.I.E.L.D. transformed Absorbing Man into a civilian named Harold.
 During his time as Harold, Absorbing Man ran an ice cream parlor and was in love with Sheriff Eva.
 When Helmut Zemo and Fixer restored the memories of the inmates, Absorbing Man joined in on their uprising with Whirlwind.
 Illuminati members Hood and Titania arrived at Pleasant Hill to retrieve Absorbing Man.
 Although he was shaken from having a S.H.I.E.L.D.-induced normal life, Absorbing Man sides with the Illuminati as they work to assemble the other inmates to get revenge on S.H.I.E.L.D.